 1. A first class international airport

 The sparkling Queen Alia terminal near Amman was a huge contrast to the chaotic scene we left behind in Cairo, where people were pushing and shoving to get through security with no semblance of a line.
 Upon arrival in Jordan, it was instantly obvious we had made it to a more orderly country that is often called the Switzerland of the Middle East.
+Compare the airline sites with the deals on CheapOAir to save money.

 A representative of our tour company met us with our visas in hand and led us through a terminal that looked brand new and felt safe.
 Outside, we met Robby, the driver who would be with us for the entire week.
 Home base was the Hotel Toledo, recently renovated in a charming Moorish style and located in a quiet residential neighborhood on a hill above the center of Amman.
 Robby pointed out the popular Restaurant Ghieth nearby, and the English-speaking manager helped us order more fresh local food than we could eat — at a stunning bargain price.
 The hotel gave us multiple passwords for the wifi and cheerfully changed our Jordanian money into smaller bills.
 Our rooms had views of both a mosque and a church — and a huge police station.
 Another security plus.